Skip to content

 Real-time speech recognition via WebSocket using ElevenLabs Scribe V2 with ~150ms latency and 90+ language support.

-import { ElevenLabsSTT } from '@lukeocodes/composite-voice';
+import { ElevenLabsSTT } from 'composite-voice';

 const stt = new ElevenLabsSTT({